WisTex/Development-Guide-Docs/docs/README.md

 Each document should be self-contained and suitable for publication on multiple websites.

+## Writing for Humans

+Documentation should be easy to read both on published websites and in the Markdown files stored in this repository.

+When multiple formatting options produce the same result, prefer the one that is easier for humans to read and maintain.

+Examples include:

+- Aligning tables for readability
+- Using consistent spacing
+- Favoring clarity over compact formatting
+- Organizing content so it is easy to review and update

 ## Document Format

 Documents should be written in Markdown and begin with YAML front matter.